-What types of dual eligibility TA or training resources would be most helpful for you?
-(Check all that apply.)
+What types of training or resources related to dual eligibility would you find most helpful?
+(Select all that apply.)

-- ☐ Job aid for case managers
+- Job aid for case managers

-- ☐ e-learning module
+- e-learning module

 - Webinar

-- ☐ Discussion guide
+- Discussion guide

-- ☐ Consumer fact sheet
+- Consumer fact sheet

-- ☐ Consumer-facing posters
+- Consumer-facing posters

-- ☐ Other (let us know in the chat!)
+- Other (let us know in the chat!)